About Ray

 Founder of Third Chair Counselling

-I embarked on a Diploma of Counselling in the middle of 2023 when I’d had a year and a bit of learning life as a widower and continuing to reflect on what it means to care for someone who lives with and eventually dies from dementia.
+In 2023, I embarked on a Diploma of Counselling, after a year and a bit of learning life as a widower, and continuing to reflect on what it means to care for someone who lives with and eventually dies from dementia.

 There’s a lot in that.

-Here’s some background about how I got here.
+Here’s some more background on how I got here...

 A man in a zip-up jacket and a woman in a light-colored sweater standing together inside a room with a lamp and two red candles in the background.